austinagii/Ember/README.md

  - Deepen your understanding of gradients, backpropagation, and loss functions.
  - Seamlessly transition to PyTorch with a similar interface and workflow.

-If you're a curious person and want to understand the “magic” behind machine learning, Ember is designed to make that easy.
+If you're a curious person and want to understand the "magic" behind machine learning, Ember is designed to make that easy.

 ## Getting Started